Essenceia/essenceia.github.io/content/projects/aes.md

 ## Ressources

-If this article left you craving a more in depth explaination of the AES algorythme, would stongly I suggest reading the exellent writeup on the topic at the [braincoke](https://braincoke.fr/) blog.
+If after rading this article you are left you craving a more in depth explaination of the AES algorythme, would stongly I suggest reading the exellent writeup on the topic at the [braincoke](https://braincoke.fr/) blog.
 They have articles coverening :

 - [encryption](https://braincoke.fr/blog/2020/08/the-aes-decryption-algorithm-explained/#the-inverse-cipher),